 This area of law is very complex and failure to adhere to strict legal requirements and time-frames may result in serious consequences.
-We strongly advise getting legal advice from suitably qualified debt recovery lawyers
+We strongly advise getting legal advice from a suitably qualified debt recovery lawyer

 DEDICATED FOCUS – COMMERCIALLY MINDED – PROVEN RESULTS

 OR CALL: 1300 545 133 FOR A PHONE CONSULTATION

 Wayne Davis, LLB, GDLP – Commercial litigation solicitor and legal practice director at Stonegate Legal Pty Ltd. Stonegate Legal focus on commercial litigation, debt disputes, the enforcement of money orders, and insolvency.
 Committee member of the Sunshine Coast Law Association.
 Committee member and volunteer lawyer with the Sunshine Coast Community Legal Service.